 - 1. Click on "File or Access Your Case" located on the top right of the page; - 2.
 Click on "Fast File a Case" link under the "Fast File a Case" heading; - 3.
 Complete the form and attach all of the documents noted above; - 4.
-Enter \$40.00 in the box noted, "Enter filing fee to be charged;" and - 5.
-Once prompted, enter your credit card information for payment.
+Enter \$60.00 in the box noted, "Enter filing fee to be charged;" and - 5.
+Once prompted, you may select either pay by credit card or electronic check. - Step 7: A copy of your filing documents must be sent simultaneously to the insurance company, with the exception of the filing fee.
+If you have been in contact with a representative from the insurance company, you may submit a copy to their attention.
+Otherwise, you may contact your insurance agent to ask where to send a copy of your filing.